astronish16/Cone_Model_for_CME/README.md

 # Note
 Currently this python program is in early stage.
+It only works with the SOHO/LASCO coronagraph data.
 So if you find any bug or have some suggestions for improvement, please notify me with Github [Issues](https://github.com/astronish16/Cone_Model_for_CME/issues) or [Pull requests](https://github.com/astronish16/Cone_Model_for_CME/pulls).